L^1 metric geometry of big cohomology classes: Construction of weak geodesic rays

 \section{Construction of weak geodesic rays}

 In the K\"ahler case Ross and Witt Nystr\"om described a very general method to construct weak geodesic rays with bounded potentials \cite{RWN}.
-In this section we show that their construction generalizes to the big case to construct weak geodesic rays with potentials of minimal singularity.
+In this section we show that their construction generalizes to the big case to construct weak geodesic rays with potentials of minimal singularity type.
+We fix from now on a potential $\phi \in \PSH(X,\theta)$ with minimal singularity type.